 What is Vascular Dementia?

-Vascular dementia refers to the specific condition when blood vessels or arteries to the brain are damaged.
-Inadequate blood flow can damage and eventually kill cells everywhere in the body, but the brain is especially vulnerable.
-Brain cells deprived of oxygen that the blood vessels carry will die overtime, impacting cognitive function and leading to dementia.
+Vascular dementia refers to the specific condition where blood vessels or arteries connected to the brain are damaged.
+Inadequate blood flow can eventually kill cells everywhere in the body, but the brain is especially vulnerable.
+Brain cells deprived of oxygen will die over time, impacting cognitive function, eventually leading to dementia.

-In general, the risk factors for vascular dementia are the same as those for heart disease and stroke.
-They include:
+In general, the risk factors for vascular dementia are similar to those for heart disease and stroke.
+They can include: